census-instrumentation/opencensus-web/packages/opencensus-web-instrumentation-zone/README.md

 *For overview and usage info see the main [OpenCensus Web readme][oc-web-readme-url].*

-This package generates OpencCensus Web model spans based base on user interactions coming after initial page loads.
-This implements the library [Zone.js](https://github.com/angular/zone.js/) to generate those spans.
+This package generates OpenCensus Web model spans based on user interactions coming after initial page loads.
+This uses the library [Zone.js](https://github.com/angular/zone.js/) to generate those spans.

 The library is in alpha stage and the API is subject to change.